-Applicants are usually notified by letter approximately three weeks after their admission file is complete.
+Applicants are usually notified by letter approximately three weeks after their application is complete.
 Admissions decisions may be deferred if an applicant is slightly below the standards for regular admission.
-The director of undergraduate admissions may require additional information and/or an admissions interview before a decision is rendered.
-Applicants who wish to appeal an admission decision must submit a letter of appeal to the dean of admissions.
+The executive director of recruitment and admissions may require additional information and/or an admissions interview before a decision is rendered.
+Applicants who wish to appeal an admission decision must submit a written letter of appeal to the executive director of recruitment and admissions.

 Admitted students must submit an advance tuition deposit of \$300.
 Dates by which the deposit must be paid are stipulated in the letter of acceptance, and vary depending on the time of year the offer of acceptance is granted.
 Advance tuition deposits are refundable until May 1.
-Refund requests must be made in writing to the director of undergraduate admissions.
+Refund requests must be made in writing to the executive director of recruitment and admissions.

 The applicant's notification of admission is tentative and conditioned (when applicable) by the applicant's subsequent graduation from high school and/or satisfactory completion of the current college semester.
-Applicants must request the proper person send the official high school and/or college transcripts to the Office of Admissions.
+Applicants must request their official high school and/or college transcripts to the Office of Admissions.
 Credentials submitted by the applicant are not considered official.
 These records should include confirmation of graduation from high school and/or evidence of good standing at the termination of the college semester.